 He’s a man of many names – Saint Nicholas, Nikolaos of Myra, Nikolaos the Wonderworker, Nikolaos of Bari, Sinterklaas and of course, Santa Claus.
 As well as becoming the figure we associate with Christmas gift-giving, St Nicholas is also the patron saint of sailors (being known as ‘Lord of the Sea’ in Greece), merchants, archers, thieves, children, pawnbrokers and students in various cities and countries around Europe.
 But who was he really?

-A boy called Nikolaos was born in Lycia, Greece, (now part of Turkey), over 2,000 years ago, in March 270 to be exact.
+A boy called Nikolaos was born in Lycia, Greece, (now part of Turkey), nearly 2,000 years ago, in March 270 to be exact.
 He was the only son of wealthy parents who died in an epidemic when Nikolaos was still quite young.
 After this tragedy, Nikolaos went to live with his uncle, a bishop, and went on to become a priest himself, and then became Bishop of Myra.
 Bishop Nikolaos was one of the bishops who signed the Nicene Creed, which is a document that forms the mainstream definition of Christianity for most Christians.

 In one legend about him, Nikolaos helps three children when they are murdered by a butcher and are to be sold as ham (or meat pies depending on the legend you hear).
 Nikolaos’s prayers resurrect the three children, saving them from their Sweeney Todd style fate.
 This story gives us a good idea of why St Nicholas is known as a protector of children.